inc2734/mw-wp-form/readme.txt

 * Added   : Add html5 range field.
 * Added   : Add html5 number field.
 * Changed : maxlength default value is null.
+* Bugfix  : Fixed a bug that is CC and BCC have been overlapping sent when To is multiple.

 = 2.4.12
 * Bugfix  : filter hook 'mwform_value_mwf_xxx' does not work when to use radio or checkboxes.